 There are a number of great hotels to stay at in Basel.
 Choose between prime location, great value, or luxury.
 Either way you choose, you can’t go wrong with our top three recommended hotels in Basel.

-- Great Value: Ibis Styles Hotel (brand new!) ⇒ Read reviews and check current prices on Trip Advisor.
+- Great Value: Ibis Styles Hotel (brand new!) ⇒ Read reviews on Trip Advisor or book on Expedia

-- Prime Location (affordable luxury): Hotel Basel ⇒ Read reviews and check current prices on Trip Advisor.
+- Prime Location (affordable luxury): Hotel Basel ⇒ Read reviews on Trip Advisor or book on Expedia

-- Luxury design hotel: Der Teufelhof Basel ⇒ Read reviews and check current prices on Trip Advisor.
+- Luxury design hotel: Der Teufelhof Basel ⇒ Read reviews on on Trip Advisor or book on Expedia

 Now you can see what I meant by there being a ton of fun things to do in Basel Switzerland.
 It would take you much more than a long weekend to cross all of these must-visit attractions in Basel off your list.
 It’s a great place to visit!